GluuFederation/docs-ce-prod/docs/source/reference/persistence.md

 - Moved configuration to `ou=configuration,o=gluu`
 - Moved `ou=tokens` and `ou=authoriztions` from client sub-entries to `o=gluu`

-In CE 4.0, there is a migrator to convert an existing data set to the new model.
+In Gluu 4.0, there is a migrator to convert an existing data set to the new model.

 <!-- More detail on the migrator to come -->

-The following is an example of a typical LDAP tree after CE installation:
+The following is an example of a typical LDAP tree after installation:

 ![LDAP Data tree structure](../img/admin-guide/installation-guide/ldap_data_tree.png)